Yield GATA (YGATA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Yield GATA Historical Price

-According to the latest data gathered on Yield GATA live price page, the current price of Yield GATA is 0.01362858USD.
-The circulating supply of Yield GATA(YGATA) is 14.47M YGATA , giving it a market capitalization of $197.23K.
+According to the latest data gathered on Yield GATA live price page, the current price of Yield GATA is 0.01375886USD.
+The circulating supply of Yield GATA(YGATA) is 14.47M YGATA , giving it a market capitalization of $199.02K.

 How Does Yield GATA (YGATA) Price Prediction Module Work?